-The cohort for this cost measure is also further refined by the definition of the episode group and measure-specific exclusions (see Appendix A).
+The cohort for this cost measure is also further refined by the definition of the episode group and measure-specific exclusions (refer to Section 4).

-4 Expected costs refer to costs predicted by the risk adjustment model.
-For more information on expected costs and risk adjustment, please refer to Section A.5.
+&lt;sup>4 Expected costs refer to costs predicted by the risk adjustment model.
+For more information on expected costs and risk adjustment, please refer to Section 4.5.

-5 For information on how LTC MDS data are used in risk adjustment, please refer to Section A.5.
+&lt;sup>5 For information on how LTC MDS data are used in risk adjustment, please refer to Section 4.5.